Holapp1/documentation/content/applications/finance/payment_providers.rst

 From an accounting perspective, there are two types of online payment workflows: the payments that are directly deposited into your bank account and follow the usual :doc:`reconciliation
 <accounting/bank/reconciliation>` workflow, and those coming from third-party :ref:`online payment
-providers <payment_providers/online_providers>` and require you to follow another accounting workflow.
+providers <payment-providers-online-providers>` and require you to follow another accounting workflow.
 For these payments, you need to consider how you want to record your payments' journal entries.
 We recommend you ask your accountant for advice.

 By default, the :guilabel:`Bank Account` defined for the :ref:`payment journal
-<payment_providers/journal>` is used, but you can also specify an :ref:`outstanding account
+<payment-providers-journal>` is used, but you can also specify an :ref:`outstanding account
 <bank/outstanding-accounts>` for each payment provider to separate the provider's payments from
 other payments.